 - Vitamin supplements

-Generally they bring in their own internet and video games to connect to the TV, and almost always have their rooms nice and cool.
+Generally, they bring in their own internet and video games to connect to the TV, and almost always have their rooms nice and cool.
 Sitting on the bedside table will be all sorts of candy bars and goodies that they are encouraged to eat regularly as part of their high fat diet.
+(Update: Today, this would include iphones and laptops).

-CF research is ongoing, and all this new wisdom that's been obtained just since the 1930s has greatly improved the lives of the approximately 30,000 Americans with the disease, and has actually increased the average lifespan to only a few years to 37 years as of 2005.
+CF research is ongoing, and all this new wisdom that's been obtained just since the 1930's has greatly improved the lives of the approximately 30,000 Americans with the disease.
+There was a time when the average lifespan of CF patients was only a few years.
+Now many are living a lot longer, to the point where the average life expectancy was 37 years in 2005.